mcfletch/coldshot/docs/index.rst

 Coldshot Tracing Profiler for Python
 ====================================

-Coldshot is a tracing profiler for use with CPython.
+Coldshot is a tracing profiler for use with CPython 2.x Coldshot records each call, return and line event into a data-file and relies on tools to reconstruct the events into a picture of the run.
+The primary tool used to view Coldshot profiles is RunSnakeRun.

 Command-line Usage
 ----------------------------